 During your Catalina Island day trip there are several activities to choose from based on your interests.
 The island is very popular for those that enjoy water sports.
 You will notice scuba divers, kayakers, snorkelers and paddle boarders.
 There are also glass bottom boat tours.

 Since we only had a few hours and did not want to get wet 🙂 we chose to tour the island on our golf cart.
 We took in the gorgeous views, drove through neighborhoods admiring the houses and relaxed with cocktails at Descanso Beach Club.
 It was a fun day party scene with a DJ and people dancing.
 And, like most places in California, the weather was perfect!
 Certain areas reminded me of Capri Italy!
 It’s the perfect day trip from Los Angeles if you want to get away from the city and enjoy the sun.

 Just like the ferry ride and the golf cart, if you would like to rent a cabana at Descanso Beach Club over the summer, be sure to do so far in advance!
 They were sold out on our Saturday date in August but we were still able to walk up and get a table overlooking the beach.

 During our Catalina Island day trip we also stopped for lunch.
 This restaurant really was a “trap”-so don’t eat here!
 There are many other restaurants to choose from on the island.

-When planning a Catalina Island day trip consider going when there is an event scheduled.
+When planning a Catalina Island day trip from Los Angeles consider going when there is an event scheduled.
 I saw notices for upcoming wine festivals and music festivals.
 Check out the Visit Catalina Island Website for more info.
 Here are some other useful links: Golf Cart Rentals, Descano Beach Club.